 History of discovery and exploration

-For a while this discovery was left without much notice until Royal Engineers (military engineers) Eric Keighley and Denis Ward discovered here pottery sherds and stone tools, remains of humans and animals and reported their find to local newspapers.
+For a while this discovery was left without much notice until Royal Engineers (military engineers) Eric Keighley and Denis Ward discovered here pottery sherds, stone tools, remains of humans and animals and reported their finds to local newspapers.

-Soon after, sometimes between 1945 and 1948 the first investigations were made by Lietuenant George Baker Alexander – Royal Engineer and geologist.
-Unfortunately results were not published and are not known.
+Soon after, sometime between 1945 and 1948 the first investigations were made by Lieutenant George Baker Alexander – Royal Engineer and geologist.
+Unfortunately, results were not published and are not known.

 Since 1989 the exploration of Gorham’s Cave continues almost every year and this research has provided us with numerous amazing discoveries and also some new mysteries waiting to be solved.